lpercivalDEV/imposters-handbook-demo-code/README.md

 # imposters-handbook-demo-code
-This is a repo for the demo codes found in The Imposter's Handbook by Rob Conery
+This is a repo for the demo codes I worked through that are found in The Imposter's Handbook by Rob Conery

 You can find the github resources for the book here: